-In July 2008, IPART released an Issues Paper setting out its preliminary position on its approach to calculating an appropriate rate of return to apply to SCA's RAB seeking comments from stakeholders.
-IPART proposed to maintain its existing approach of using the real pre-tax WACC and selecting a point estimate for the WACC from a range.
+In July 2008, IPART released an issues paper setting out its preliminary position on its approach to calculating an appropriate rate of return to apply to SCA's RAB.198 IPART proposed to maintain its existing approach of using the real pre-tax WACC and selecting a point estimate for the WACC from a range.
 IPART indicated that the capital asset pricing model (CAPM) has been used to derive the cost of equity, and the cost of debt has been calculated as a margin over the risk free rate.